Ankitanand2411/Ankitanand2411/README.md

 I’m a builder focused on decentralized systems, AI-driven products, and real-world financial infrastructure.
 I learn by building, and I build with the intention that systems should work outside demos.

-🏆 4× Hackathon Winner
+4× 🏆 Hackathon
-Areas I enjoy working in: AI agents, Web3 payments, backend systems, and product-focused engineering.
+Areas I enjoy working in: Web3 payments, Backend systems, Frontend and product-focused engineering.

 ---